Configuration Manager console notifications

 - If you configure Azure services to cloud-attach your site, you'll see notifications with an action to renew the secret key.
 The site evaluates the state of the following alerts once per hour:

-- One or more Azure AD app secret keys will expire soon
+- One or more Microsoft Entra app secret keys will expire soon

-- One or more Azure AD app secret keys have expired
+- One or more Microsoft Entra app secret keys have expired

-When you use an imported Azure AD app, you aren't notified of an upcoming expiration date from console notifications.
+When you use an imported Microsoft Entra app, you aren't notified of an upcoming expiration date from console notifications.

 Configure a site to show non-critical notifications